tqdm/tqdm/README.rst

 * ncols  : int, optional
     The width of the entire output message.
 If specified, dynamically resizes the progressbar to stay within this bound.
-    If [default: None], attempts to use environment width.
+    If unspecified, attempts to use environment width.
 The fallback is a meter width of 10 and no limit for the counter and statistics.
 If 0, will not print any meter (only stats).
 * mininterval  : float, optional